 CHM 101 covers a large amount of material in a relatively short amount of time.
 It can be a challenging course, but with sufficient effort success IS possible!
 Success in this course requires significant effort from the student.
 You will be expected to understand many complex processes and to master numerous mathematical skills.
 It is EXTREMELY important for you to stay on top of your work in this class.
 Many of the scientific topics that are covered later in the semester build upon those that are learned earlier in the semester - early mastery of those concepts will make it much easier for you to understand later material.
 Successful CHM 101 students are those who put in the necessary effort starting at the very beginning of the semester.
 You will want to prepare for and participate in all lectures, and practice what you have learned.
 Make sure to complete all assignments in a timely manner.
 Actively work to learn the material throughout the semester.
 If you find that you are struggling SEEK HELP RIGHT AWAY.
-Use the Starfish Success Net (there is a link on the Sakai site) to make an appointment to see me - I am happy to go over material that you are struggling with, answer questions about homework problems, etc. (You are also welcome to stop by my office without an appointment if I am available.)
+Use the Starfish Success Net (there is a link in the Brightspace site) to make an appointment to see me - I am happy to go over material that you are struggling with, answer questions about homework problems, etc. (You are also welcome to stop by my office without an appointment if I am available.)
 You can also visit the TAs in the Beaupre Learning Center or the tutors in the AEC.
 The important thing is that you get help EARLY!

-SCHEDULE
+SCHEDULE\

-Note that changes may be made to this schedule due to weather, pace of the class, or other considerations.
+\Note that changes may be made to this schedule due to weather, pace of the class, or other considerations.
 If school is closed on an exam day (e.g. snow day), THE EXAM WILL BE HELD ON THE NEXT DAY THAT THE CLASS MEETS.
+If we have not fully covered all of the chapters listed before an exam, only the topics covered in class will be included in the exam.
+More detailed information on the contents of each exam will be provided closer to the exam date.